Summer diary · Val di Sangro, Abruzzo

 Then, almost by accident, we found it.

-The church, still standing on the rock.
-Some things refuse to fall.
+The old castle, still standing on the rock.
+Some things are too strong to fall.

 The road to get there takes a while.
 But the moment you arrive, you understand why it was worth it.
 We stepped out of the car and the silence hit us immediately — not an empty silence, but a full one.
 The kind that has weight.
 Nature here doesn't just grow around the ruins, it embraces them.
 Almost suffocatingly.
 Vines through windows, grass pushing between stones, trees reclaiming what used to be floors.

-Scan the QR code on the sign to read the full history of the village.
+Scan the QR code on the sign to explore cultural initiatives,where history meets the contemporary art.

 Every step felt like a small ritual.
 We walked slowly, without talking much.
 There's a kind of respect that comes over you in places like this, without anyone asking for it.